20 Fastest Animals in the World

 Fastest Animals

-For example, there are tales of sailfish moving at 68 mph, but they date to the 1940s and 50s; since then, scientists have concluded that anything faster than 33 mph is likely impossible.
+For example, there are tales of sailfish moving at 68 mph, dating to the 1940s and 50s; since then, scientists have concluded that anything faster than 33 mph is likely impossible.

 Also, such speed will lead to “destructive consequences for fin tissues.”
-Nonetheless, we will be listing some of the fastest animals in the world.
+Nonetheless, we will list some of the world’s fastest animals.

 1. Peregrine Falcon – 242mph